linkoog/automation-test-tool/README.md

 Unzip 'conf.zip' to 'autotest'

-*Note*: You must put 'autotest-1.0.jar' and 'conf' in the same directory.
+*Note*: You must put 'autotest-1.0.jar' and 'conf' together in the same directory.

 You should write your test cases in directory 'conf' with reference to the demo and the document ‘AutomationTest.doc’.